JakobKSvaneborg/gpaw/doc/documentation/mom/mom.rst

 If only one subspace of equally occupied orbitals is present, the method is equivalent to the initial maximum overlap method presented in [#imom]_.

-The right panel in the figure above shows the weight matrices calculated from the overlaps of the above example.
+The right panel in the figure above shows the weight matrix calculated from the overlaps of the above example.
 Again, the assignment, which for more than one subspace is done using ``scipy.optimize.linear_sum_assignment`` numerically, can be directly seen in this example case.